-2024 Violations Violation Explanation, Health Effects Time Period Corrective Action(s) Chlorine: Disinfectant Level Quarterly Operating Report (DLQOR).
+2024 Violations Violation Explanation, Health Effects Time Period Violation Explanation Chlorine: Disinfectant Level Quarterly Operating Report (DLQOR).
 We failed to test our drinking water for the contaminant and period indicated.
 Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.
 Some people who use water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes and nose.
 Some people who drink water containing chlorine well in excess of the MRDL could experience stomach discomfort.
-04/01/2024 to 06/30/2024 CSWR - Texas has reviewed sampling requirements with operational staff to prevent further omissions.
+04/01/2024 to 06/30/2024 CSWR - Texas has undergone several changes in operational responsibility.
+DLQORs are currently being submitted as required.
+Lead and Copper Rule: LEAD CONSUMER NOTICE (LCR) We failed to provide the results of lead tap water monitoring to the consumers at the location water was tested.
+These were supposed to be provided no later than 30 days after learning the results.
+The Lead and Copper Rule protects public health by minimizing lead and copper levels in drinking water, primarily by reducing water corrosivity.
+Lead and copper enter drinking water mainly from corrosion of lead and copper containing plumbing materials.
+12/30/2023 to 08/15/2024 CSWR - Texas has issued a public notice notifying customers of this violation.
+Additionally CSWR - Texas sent out the Lead Consumer Notices to customers who participated in Lead and Copper Tap testing.
 Revised Total Coliform Rule (RTCR): MONITORING, ROUTINE, MAJOR (RTCR) We failed to test our drinking water for the contaminant and period indicated.
 Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.
 The Revised Total Coliform Rule (RTCR) seeks to prevent waterborne diseases caused by E. coli.
 E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a greater health risk for infants, young children, the elderly, and those with compromised immune systems being at higher risk.
+They may pose a greater health risk for infants, young children, and individuals with weakened immune systems.
 10/01/2024 to 10/31/2024 CSWR - Texas has reviewed sampling requirements with operational staff to prevent further omissions.

-\Please share this information with other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
+Please share this information with other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.